BhavaniReddyAndem/SwiftUISkeletonLoader/README.md

 </p>

-**SkeletonUI** provides a seamless way to show users that content is loading while preparing them for what's coming.
+**SwiftUISkeletonLoader** provides a seamless way to show users that content is loading while preparing them for what's coming.
 With just a few lines of code, you can add beautiful, customizable skeleton animations to any SwiftUI view.

 ## 🌟 Why SkeletonUI?